Deronke1405/Deronke1405/README.md

 - 👋 Hi, I’m Aderonke
 - 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning SQL
+- 🌱 I’m an excel, SQL and powerBI expert
-- 💞️ I’m looking to collaborate on Data Analytics
+- 💞️ I’m looking to collaborate on Data Analytics and management
-- 📫 How to reach me: you can reach me via whatsapp on 08131012791
+- 📫 How to reach me: you can reach me via whatsapp on 08131012791 or aderonkeayobami3@gmail.com
 - 😄 Pronouns: she
 - ⚡ Fun fact: Friendly, fun to be with